IBM-Cloud/terraform-provider-ibm/website/docs/r/appid_token_config.html.markdown

 ```

 ## Argument reference
-Review the argument references that you can specify for your data source.
+Review the argument references that you can specify for your resource.

 - `tenant_id` - (String) The AppID instance GUID
 - `access_token_claim` - (Set of Object) A set of objects that are created when claims that are related to access tokens are mapped